ConnectedLib/connectedlib10/modules/capacity/section-4-2.md

 <hr/>

-<a name="fn1">1</a>:  -- Kretzmann, J. P., & McKnight, J. L. (1993).
-Building from the inside out: A path toward finding and mobilizing a community’s assets.
+<a name="fn1" href="#1">1</a>: _Building communities from the inside out: A path toward finding and mobilizing a community’s assets_, pg.
+13. By John Kretzmann and John McKnight, 1993.
 Chicago, IL: ACTA Publications.
-P. 13.